-Ultimate changes expected to see in program
+Ultimate changes expected to see in program participants.

-· Housing Security: Youth has secured safe and permanent housing participants.

-- Youth Free of Exploitation: Youth is no longer experiencing commercial sexual exploitation. - Self-Sufficiency: Youth has the agency, life skills, and developmentally appropriate supports to meet their daily needs. - Improvements in Mental, Behavioral, & Physical Health: Youth is mentally and physically healthy, and has the resources needed to address future health needs. - Healthy Relationships: Youth develop healthy interpersonal relationships. - Community Engagement/Support: Youth is connected with, and has support from, family, peers, and/or community members or organizations.
+- Education, Vocational Training, and/or Employment: Youth is academically engaged, in traditional or vocational school, and/or has stable employment. - Housing Security: Youth has secured safe and permanent housing - Youth Free of Exploitation: Youth is no longer experiencing commercial sexual exploitation. - Self-Sufficiency: Youth has the agency, life skills, and developmentally appropriate supports to meet their daily needs. - Improvements in Mental, Behavioral, & Physical Health: Youth is mentally and physically healthy, and has the resources needed to address future health needs. - Healthy Relationships: Youth develop healthy interpersonal relationships. - Community Engagement/Support: Youth is connected with, and has support from, family, peers, and/or community members or organizations.

 For more detail on activities see below.

-For more detail on outcomes see Appendix A. \square
+For more detail on outcomes see Appendix A.